National Health Reform Agreement summary

-The National Health Reform Agreement was entered into by all states, territories and the Commonwealth in August 2011, and sets out the shared intention of the Commonwealth, and state and territory governments to work in partnership to improve health outcomes for all Australians and ensure the sustainability of the Australian health system.
+The National Health Reform Agreement was entered into by all states, territories and the Commonwealth in August 2011.
+It sets out the shared intention of the Commonwealth, and state and territory governments to work in partnership to improve health outcomes for all Australians and ensure the sustainability of the Australian health system.

 These arrangements aim to deliver a nationally unified and locally controlled health system through:

-- Introducing new financial arrangements for the Commonwealth and states and territories in partnership
+- Introducing a number of financial arrangements for the Commonwealth and states and territories in partnership

 - Confirming state and territories' lead role in public health and as system managers for public hospital services